Detective Chimp: Fictional character biography

 At some point after this, Bobo was employed by the Bureau of Amplified Animals.
-It is not known how he left, or even if the Bureau still exists.
+It is not known how he left or if the Bureau still exists.

 After the death of Fred Thorpe, he began to work by himself.
 Initially he did quite well, as a chimp detective was seen as a novelty.
 During this successful period he was visited by another detective, John Jones (actually the Martian Manhunter, during the JLApe crisis), who thought Bobo's agency seemed to be doing better than his own.

 However, as an ape, without civil rights and being unable to stand as a juridical person, he could not enforce unpaid bills.
 When the public began to forget him, he became an alcoholic, never leaving the other-dimensional Oblivion Bar (which changed management twice during his time there), until the establishment was acquired by Jim Rook.

 "Bobo" is not his real name, which he declines to share.
-It is revealed by the Phantom Stranger to be "mostly an unpronounceable screech and three grunts", which translates as "Magnificent Finder of Tasty Grubs".
+Phantom Stranger revealed it to be "mostly an unpronounceable screech and three grunts", which translates as "Magnificent Finder of Tasty Grubs".

 Shadowpact

 When the Spectre attempts to destroy all magic and began killing wizards, Detective Chimp, while still mostly drunk, coerces a group of mystical characters gathered from the Oblivion Bar into battling the Spectre.
-This leads to the formation of the group the Shadowpact.
+This leads to the formation of the group Shadowpact.

 Although lacking superhuman powers, Detective Chimp exhibits not only fine detective skills but also the genius of a true tactician.
 Benefiting from the counsel of the Phantom Stranger (at the time transformed into a mouse), he devises a plan to use the powers of Black Alice and Nightshade to confront the combined menace of Eclipso and the Spectre.

 Bobo also helps clean up the demonic damage left from the Rock of Eternity's explosion over Gotham City.
 He captures the sin of "Sloth", which had possessed his long-time friend Rex the Wonder Dog.
-After the Rock is reformed, the sins re-imprisoned, and all magical influence cleaned out of Gotham, the dying Doctor Fate gives Detective Chimp the powerful Helmet of Fate.
-After finding it does not fit him, Detective Chimp convinces Captain Marvel to throw it to Earth, to let fate choose its next bearer.
+After the Rock is reformed, the sins re-imprisoned, and all magical influence cleaned out of Gotham, the dying Doctor Fate gives Detective Chimp his Helmet of Fate.
+After finding it does not fit him, Detective Chimp convinces Captain Marvel to throw the helmet to Earth, letting fate choose its next bearer.

-When the helmet of Doctor Fate returns to Earth, Detective Chimp for a brief time bonds with it, granting him additional powers that he uses to assist the Gotham City police in apprehending the villain Trickster.
-After struggling against the temptation of the helmet, Bobo sends it on to another journey.
+When the helmet of Doctor Fate returns to Earth, Detective Chimp briefly bonds with it, granting him additional powers that he uses to assist the Gotham City police in apprehending the villain Trickster.
+After struggling against the helmet's temptation, Bobo sends it on to another journey.

-Recently, it has been shown that Bobo occasionally assists Batman in his cases by way of a chat room where they swap theories.
-The Riddler is also known to chat with them, but he is unaware of the other two's identities.
+Later, it is shown that Bobo occasionally assists Batman in his cases by way of a chat room where they swap theories.
+The Riddler is also known to chat with them, but is unaware of their identities.